wp-plugins/contactuscom/readme.txt

 For new ContactUs.com users:

-1. Download, install and activate the ContactUs.com Form+ Plugin for WordPress
+1. Download, install and activate the ContactUs.com Contact Form Plugin for WordPress
-2. Once installed, open up the ContactUs.com Form+ Plugin
+2. Once installed, open up the ContactUs.com Contact Form Plugin
 3. Register for a ContactUs.com account, and await the activation email
 4. Activate your account by clicking on the activation link in the automated email delivered to the email account with which you registered
 5. Log into your ContactUs.com account from inside the plugin to connect accounts